 UNC Graded Credit Programs (often taught by UNC Faculty): No action required

 - These courses automatically show up on your Tar Heel Tracker and UNC Transcript.

 - You will receive a letter grade for those courses, and this does affect your GPA.

-Students will live in the Roanoke Island Festival Park guest house in Manteo (also on Roanoke Island), which is within walking distance of downtown Manteo and biking distance of UNC CSI.
-The guest house offers shared bedrooms that are arranged in suites and ample common space, including living areas with couches and televisions, a fully-equipped kitchen, and a laundry room.
+Students will live in the Friend of Elizabeth II guest house in Manteo (also on Roanoke Island), which is within walking distance of downtown Manteo and biking distance of UNC CSI.
+The guest house offers individual bedrooms that are arranged in suites and ample common space, including living areas with couches and televisions, a fully-equipped kitchen, and a laundry room.